Keystone Realtors IPO: Issue subscribed 2.01 times on final day of bidding

-The initial public offering (IPO) of Keystone Realtors on Wednesday subscribed 2.01 times on the final day of bidding.
+The initial public offering (IPO) of Keystone Realtors on Wednesday got 2.01 times subscription on the final day of the bidding process.
 The issue attracted bids for 1,73,72,340 equity shares against the IPO size of 86,47,858 shares.
-The three-day initial share sale concluded today.
+With this, the three-day initial share sale concluded today.

-The quota for qualified institutional buyers (QIBs) got subscribed 3.84 times, the non-institutional investors' category witnessed 3.03 times subscription, while the portion for retail individual investors (RIIs) received 53 per cent subscription by 5 pm today.
+The quota for qualified institutional buyers (QIBs) got 3.84 times subscription; the non-institutional investors' category witnessed 3.03 times subscription while the portion for retail individual investors (RIIs) received 53 per cent subscription by 5 pm today.

 The company fixed its IPO price band at Rs 514-541 per share.
 The company had raised a little over Rs 190 crore from anchor investors ahead of its IPO.